Skip to content

 Li Ming access card number is: S-088

-Li Ming student enters the classroom to start studying
+Li Ming student has entered the classroom to start studying

 11. Error Handling